Top 5 things to do in Vietnam Tet holiday

-Are you wondering about what to do if travel Vietnam in Tet Holiday (Lunar New Year)?
-All though Tet is the biggest Vietnamese national holiday when locals stop their business and take one week off for family and friends, there are still so much fun waiting for you when come to Vietnam in Tet Holiday.
-Below are the top 5 things to do in Vietnam Tet holiday that you can consider.
+Are you wondering about what to do if traveling Vietnam on Tet Holiday (Lunar New Year)?
+All though Tet is the biggest Vietnamese national holiday when locals stop their business and take one week off for family and friends, there is still so much fun waiting for you when coming to Vietnam in Tet Holiday.
+Below are the top 5 things to do on the Vietnam Tet holiday that you can consider.

 Table of Contents

 Vietnam streets, especially in the big cities like Hanoi and Ho Chi Minh city, are more crowded in about 1 month before the Tet Holiday (Lunar New Year).
 People start to decorate and sell New Year stuffs in this time, therefore, on many streets, especially in the city center, you can see buildings and stores decorated colorfully in New Year theme